zopefoundation/zc.async/src/zc/async/README_2.txt

 Any object that conforms to the specification of zc.async.interfaces.IReactor will be usable by the dispatcher.
 For our example, we will use our own instance of the Twisted select-based reactor running in a separate thread.
-This is separate from the Twisted reator installed in twisted.internet.reactor, and so this approach can be used with an application that does not otherwise use Twisted (for instance, a Zope application using the "classic" zope publisher).
+This is separate from the Twisted reactor installed in twisted.internet.reactor, and so this approach can be used with an application that does not otherwise use Twisted (for instance, a Zope application using the "classic" zope publisher).